 Based on the information encoded in the

-RelayStateparameter, the endpoint determines the URL of the resource that you originally intended to access, and you are redirected to the Cloud Console.
+RelayStateparameter, the endpoint determines the URL of the resource that you originally intended to access, and you are redirected to the Google Cloud console.

-The process outlined in the previous section is sometimes referred to as service provider–initiated sign-on because the process starts at the service provider, which in the preceding example is the Cloud Console.
+The process outlined in the previous section is sometimes referred to as service provider–initiated sign-on because the process starts at the service provider, which in the preceding example is the Google Cloud console.

 SAML also defines an alternative flow called IdP-initiated sign-on, which starts at the IdP.
 Google currently does not support this flow, but you can achieve similar results by using the following URL to initiate an service provider–initiated sign-on:

 To protect user accounts from unauthorized access, you can require users to provide a second factor during authentication.
 There are two ways to implement multi-factor authentication when using single sign-on:

 - If your external IdP supports multi-factor authentication, you can have it perform the multi-factor authentication as part of the SAML-based sign-on process.
 No additional configuration is required in Cloud Identity or Google Workspace in this case.